 A sweeping analysis of more than a thousand patients finds that antibiotics offer no relief for viral colds or purulent nasal discharge, while increasing side effects.
 Study: Antibiotics for the ...

 Imagine a nasal spray that could stop you from getting sick.
-Researchers in Maryland are testing an experimental treatment ...
+Researchers in Maryland are testing an experimental treatment designed to block common respiratory viruses – from colds, the flu and even ...

 When you’re dealing with a nasty cold that won’t go away, antibiotics might seem like a quick fix – and a recent survey of around 400 pharmacists by the National Pharmacy Association (NPA) shows that ...